 Using this type of transport is better for your health. (a bicycle)

 Give each learner a piece of paper or template for a paper aeroplane.
-They need to fold it accordingly and then write three words on the wing of the aeroplane.
-The words must all be about aeroplanes.
-Then ask all the learners to stand at the front and throw their paper aeroplanes.
-They must collect another aeroplane and read what is written on the wing, this is an effective activity to speak about ‘aeroplanes’ in a fun and engaging manner, it also involves the whole class.
+Once they have created it, ask them to write three words on the wing of the aeroplane which relate to aeroplanes.
+Next, ask them to stand at the front of the class and throw their paper aeroplanes.
+Once they have thrown their own, they should collect another aeroplane and read what is written on the wing.
+This activity allows everyone to speak about aeroplanes in a fun and engaging manner while involving the whole class.

-There are two fantastic new books in the Ladybird Readers family.
+Discover two fantastic new books about transport in the Ladybird Readers family.